RalfiSlask/Audiophile-Ecommerce/README.md

 ## Getting Started

-To run the Memory Game on your local machine, follow these steps:
+To run the Audiophile E-commerce website on your local machine, follow these steps:

 1. Download or clone the repository.
 2. Install the necessary dependencies by running `npm install`.